HFAnalyticsLab/understanding-society/README.md

 ### Requirements

-These scripts were written in R version (to be added) and RStudio Version 1.1.383.
+These scripts were written in R version 4.0.2.
 You will need to install the following R packages as well:

 * tidyverse
 * haven